badeend/WASI-Networking/standard/network/Draft.md

 - This proposal doesn't mention (yet) how a wasm module should get a hold of the capability handles (IpAddressResolver, UdpCapableNetwork, TcpCapableNetwork).
 - Move scope_id out of Ipv6SocketAddress and into Ipv6Address?
 It seems logical that wherever the IPv6 address flows, the scope_id should flow too.
 This is the way Java and .NET have implemented it.
 - UDP sockets currently aren't InputByteStream & OutputByteStreams.
 In POSIX terms: they can't be read from & written to using the `read` and `write` syscalls.
 Can this be shimmed in wasi-libc?
+- Add the inverse of `resolve_addresses`?
+Eg `resolve_name` based on `getnameinfo`.
+Although they would be each other's mirror image, their use cases are very different. `resolve_addresses` is used by almost every application that is connected to the internet, while its inverse `resolve_name` is very niche.
 - Also, see the TODO comments sprinkled throughout the code below.

 ## Proposal spec